1313e/Civ-V-AP-World/README.md

 - Install the ap world in the custom worlds folder
 - Take the Civ V mod and paste the mod folder into the Civ V mods folder in the Documents\My Games\Sid Meier's Civilization 5\MODS folder
 - Open the config file at Documents\My Games\Sid Meier's Civilization 5\config and enable the fire tuner
     - The first option should be labeled "EnableTuner" change the 0 value to 1.
-Note: This will disable achievments.
+Note: This will disable achievements.

+## Play
+- Make sure to load the mods via the "Mods" menu first, and then click "Singleplayer" (which should be the only option you get besides "Back").
+  Otherwise, only DLC mods can be loaded, but Workshop mods cannot.

 ## Configuring your YAML file